 We Grow People and Brands

-We are launching our Foodie Yoga Retreats in Andalucia in 2017.
+We launched our Foodie Yoga Retreats in Andalucia in 2017.
 Check out our retreats page.

 Celebrity Dating Service: As foodie specialists, we are pairing up Top TV Chefs with some of the nation's best loved Brands.

-And cooking up sizzling new corporate and consumer experiences with GREGG WALLACE, RAYMOND BLANC, MONICA GALETTI and new kid on the (butcher's) block, DONAL SKEHAN.
+And cooking up sizzling new corporate and consumer experiences with GREGG WALLACE, RAYMOND BLANC, MONICA GALETTI and MasterChef winners past and present.

 The romance started here...